MicroRNA: Targets

 Plant miRNAs usually have near-perfect pairing with their mRNA targets, which induces gene repression through cleavage of the target transcripts.
 In contrast, animal miRNAs are able to recognize their target mRNAs by using as few as 6–8 nucleotides (the seed region) at the 5' end of the miRNA, which is not enough pairing to induce cleavage of the target mRNAs.
 Combinatorial regulation is a feature of miRNA regulation in animals.
 A given miRNA may have hundreds of different mRNA targets, and a given target might be regulated by multiple miRNAs.

 Estimates of the average number of unique messenger RNAs that are targets for repression by a typical miRNA vary, depending on the estimation method, but multiple approaches show that mammalian miRNAs can have many unique targets.
 For example, an analysis of the miRNAs highly conserved in vertebrates shows that each has, on average, roughly 400 conserved targets.
 Likewise, experiments show that a single miRNA species can reduce the stability of hundreds of unique messenger RNAs.
 Other experiments show that a single miRNA species may repress the production of hundreds of proteins, but that this repression often is relatively mild (much less than 2-fold).
-The first human disease discovered to be associated with deregulation of miRNAs was chronic lymphocytic leukemia.
-Other B cell malignancies followed.